onqtam/headjack/src/motivation/problems.md

 Content moderation is orthogonal to amplification through algos

 Subreddit hijacking by moderators - no easy way to "fork" a community

-## Cultural fragmentation, filter bubbles & echo chambers

-Duplicated content

-Echo chambers are intellectual oppression - as opposed to idea labs - treating ideas as experiments - as said by tim urban

-by making data and identity interoperable between views it gets much easier for people to peek outside of their areas of interest and perhaps get drawn into other aspects of the world.
-It's all interconnected in the real world anyway, why not interconnect all data too and let ppl swim towards whatever they wish?

-The story of our times is fragmentation:
-- cultural fragmentation => polarization and radicalization

-substack has it's own comment section. sites that have segregated comment sections:

 <!-- spammy/scam bot messages? youtube? twitter? reddit? crypto? -->